Nordic-C/surtests/README.md

 # Documentation

-**IMPORTANT: This was only tested only linux, so no gurantee for Windows and macOS support**
+**IMPORTANT: This was only tested on linux, so no gurantee for Windows and macOS support**

 ## Creating your tests